 Sida's work in Belarus

-Aleksandr Lukasjenko and his government has been leading Belarus since 1994 using authoritarian methods.
+Aleksandr Lukasjenko and his government has been in power since 1994 using authoritarian methods.
 An opposition is present both in Belarus and in exile, but it is working under great pressure.
 All presidential elections that have been held since 1994 have been criticized by observers for having democratic flaws.

 Belarus also has several environmental and climate challenges, including polluted waterways and emissions.
-Commitment to environmental issues is growing and there is an increasingly strong environmental movement that is active in the country.
+The environmental movement that has grown strong in recent years is also subject to repression.

 Human rights, democracy and rule of law

 There are extensive violations of human rights in Belarus.
-Limitations are vast regarding freedom of association, freedom of expression, rule of law, union rights, the human rights of women and LGBTIQ persons and flaws in the election legislation.
-The Belarusian independent media operates under hard conditions and often practice self-censorship.
+Limitations are vast regarding freedom of association, freedom of expression, rule of law, union rights, the human rights of women and LGBTIQ persons and the conditions for political opposition and independent media.
 Belarus is also the only country in Europe that still practices death penalty.

 Supports university in exile